changeworld/azure-docs.ja-jp/articles/event-hubs/event-hubs-manage-with-ps.md

     Write-Host "Creating the $ConsumerGroupName consumer group in the $Location region..."
     New-AzureRmEventHubConsumerGroup -ResourceGroupName $ResGrpName -NamespaceName $Namespace -EventHubName $EventHubName -ConsumerGroupName $ConsumerGroupName
     $CurrentCG = Get-AzureRmEventHubConsumerGroup -ResourceGroupName $ResGrpName -NamespaceName $Namespace -EventHubName $EventHubName
-    Write-Host "The $ConsumerGroupName consumer group in Event Hub $EventHubName in Resource Group $ResGrpName in the $Location region has been successfully created."
+    Write-Host "The $ConsumerGroupName consumer group in event hub $EventHubName in Resource Group $ResGrpName in the $Location region has been successfully created."
 }
 ```